hodgins96/Reddit/README.md

 # Reddit
 subreddit search

 Small python (3.82) script to search a subreddit for posts with a keyword or phrase inside the title filters all returned results if keyword/phrase doesnt exist in it.
+Matches the strings using casefold to make sure they match.

 Uses environment variables for all keys usernames and passwords, flags to allow the user to dictate which subreddit they want to search, what to search, and how many results they want.
 -s subreddit(string), -t search term(string), -l limit(int)